Bayesian games with nested information: The Model and Main result

-\begin{remark}[The relation between Bayesian and Harsanyi equilibria]\normalfont Standard conditioning implies that every Bayesian $\ep$-equilibrium is a Harsanyi $\ep$-equilibrium.
-The example provided by Hellman~\cite{Hellman2014} shows that the converse does not necessarily hold.
+Standard conditioning implies that every Bayesian $\ep$-equilibrium is a Harsanyi $\ep$-equilibrium.
+When $\left(\cT,\mathcal{B}\left(\mathcal{T}\right),{\mathbb P}\right)$ is complete, a Harsanyi $0$-equilibrium is also a Bayesian $0$-equilibrium.
+When $\varepsilon>0$, a Harsanyi $\ep$-equilibrium is not necessarily a Bayesian $\ep$-equilibrium.
+Indeed, modifying a Bayesian $0$-equilibrium on a set of types of sufficiently small measure arbitrarily will generically yield such an example.
+In fact, the example provided by Hellman~\cite{Hellman2014} shows that when $\ep>0$ is sufficiently small, Harsanyi $\ep$-equilibria may exist while Bayesian $\ep$-equilibria do not.
 See Hellman and Levy~\cite{Hellman2021} for further discussion on this issue. \end{remark}

-Harsanyi \cite{Harsanyi1967} first presented the model of Bayesian games in the formulation discussed in Remark~\ref{remark:types}, and proved that when all sets that define the game are finite, a Bayesian 0-equilibrium exists.
-Milgrom and Weber \cite{MW1985} studied Bayesian games with general type spaces, and proved that a Harsanyi 0-equilibrium exists in distributional strategies when $P$ is absolutely continuous w.r.t.~the product of its marginals; that is, $P$ is absolutely continuous w.r.t.~$P_1 \otimes P_2 \otimes \dots \otimes P_n$, where $P_i$ is the marginal distribution of $P$ on $\cT_i$.
-As mentioned in the introduction, Simon \cite{Simon2003} and Hellman \cite{Hellman2014} (resp., Simon \cite{Simon2018, Simon2023}) provided examples of Bayesian games with finite action spaces and no Harsanyi $\ep$-equilibria (resp., no Bayesian $\ep$-equilibria), for $\ep > 0$ sufficiently small.
-Additional sufficient conditions on the parameters of the game that ensure the existence of a 0-equilibrium have already been reviewed in the introduction.
+Harsanyi \cite{Harsanyi1967} first presented the model of Bayesian games, and proved that when all sets that define the game are finite, a Bayesian equilibrium exists.
+Milgrom and Weber \cite{MW1985} studied Bayesian games with general type spaces, and proved that a Harsanyi equilibrium exists in distributional strategies when ${\mathbb P}$ is absolutely continuous w.r.t.~the product of its marginals, that is, w.r.t.~${\mathbb P}_1 \otimes {\mathbb P}_2 \otimes \dots \otimes {\mathbb P}_n$, where ${\mathbb P}_i$ is defined by ${\mathbb P}_i(B_i)\equiv {\mathbb P}\left(\left(\prod_{j\neq i}\mathcal{T}_j\right) \times B_i\right)$ for every $i\in\mathcal{N}$ and every $B_i \in \cB(\cT_i)$.
+As mentioned in the introduction, Simon \cite{Simon2003} and Hellman \cite{Hellman2014} (resp., Simon and Tomkowicz \cite{Simon2018, Simon2023}) provided examples of Bayesian games with finite action spaces and no Bayesian $\ep$-equilibria (resp., no Harsanyi $\ep$-equilibria), for $\ep > 0$ sufficiently small.
+Additional sufficient conditions on the parameters of the game that ensure the existence of a $0$-equilibrium have already been reviewed in the introduction.

+In this paper we concentrate on Bayesian games where the information of the players is nested.